CampbeII/CampbeII/lessons/1/index.md

 ## 0. Basic HTML Layout
 For a fantastic break down of syntax check out mozilla's [anatomy-of-an-html-document](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started).
 The typical HTML Document consits of the following basic format:

-`<!DOCTYPE html>`: A relic of the past used to describe the rules an HTML page needed to follow.
-In modern website design you just need: `<!DOCTYPE html>`
+`<!DOCTYPE html>`: In modern website design this is all you need at the top of your page.

 `<html>`: Called the `root` element `<html>` wraps all the content on the page.